14-year-old in critical condition, teen in custody after gunfire erupts outside Seattle middle school

 The 14-year-old was struck multiple times and was lying in the street when officers arrived, she said.

-Officers arriving at the scene took the older youth into custody.
-Carson said officers were looking for additional suspects or witnesses, and that detectives from the Gun Violence Reduction team were on the scene searching for one of the weapons.
+Officers took the older youth into custody.
+Carson said officers were looking for additional suspects or witnesses, and that detectives from the Gun Violence Reduction team were at the scene searching for one of the weapons.

-Susan Gregg, a spokesperson for Harborview Medical, said the victim was in critical condition Thursday night.
+Susan Gregg, a spokesperson for Harborview Medical Center, said the victim was in critical condition Thursday night.